coffee roast levels guide

 - Try it: Happi Bright – Light Roast Blend

 Light roasts are roasted just long enough to unlock the coffee’s natural flavors while preserving the unique notes of origin.
 Expect lively acidity, floral or citrus flavors, and a clean, snappy finish.
 They shine in manual brew methods where clarity and nuance matter most.
+Ever wonder what 'lively acidity' actually tastes like?
+We explore all the bright and fruity notes in our complete guide to light roast coffee flavor.

 medium roast coffee